berkutteam/lexiconner/chrome-extension/readme.md

 ```

 As stated here https://stackoverflow.com/questions/66114920/service-worker-registration-failed-chrome-extension it's because of the fact, that in the manifest v3: *Service worker file must be in the root path of the extension where manifest.json is.*

+Note: since Chrome 93 it's allowed to have `background.js` in non root path.

 Meanwhile, the correct manifest.json should look like this:
 ```json